imangm/docs-main/copilot/using-github-copilot/using-github-copilot-code-suggestions-in-your-editor.md

 ---
-title: Using GitHub Copilot code suggestions in your editor
+title: Using GitHub Copilot code suggestions in your editor!
 shortTitle: Get code suggestions
 intro: 'Use {% data variables.product.prodname_copilot %} to get code suggestions in your editor.'
 redirect_from: